 In light of the processing of your personal data, you enjoy the following privacy rights:

-In principle, you can exercise these rights free of charge via the above-mentioned form.
+In principle, you can exercise these rights free of charge.
 In addition, you can always, via your personal account, update, modify and/or verify your personal data, which you were required to submit when creating your account.

 If you no longer wish to receive newsletters or information about the services of TEPPFA, you can unsubscribe at any time by clicking the “unsubscribe” button underneath each of TEPPFA’s impersonal emails, or by replying “unsubscribe”.